conorwhanson/MechaCar_Statistical_Analysis/README.md

 ![mpg_linear_regression](https://github.com/conorwhanson/MechaCar_Statistical_Analysis/blob/main/resources/mpg_linear_regr.png)

-1. Variables which show a non-random relationship to mpg are the vehicle weight and perhaps the spoiler angle (from a Bayesian perspective; more air drag from a spoiler would require more power to 'push' the car through the air).
+1. Variables which show a non-random statistical relationship to mpg are the vehicle length and ground clearance.
-2. The slope of the line is .0007649, which is very close to zero.
-This indicates that there is likely no significant statistical relationship between the variables (which is odd; weight ought to have a significant effect on mpg).
+2. The slope of the line is not zero, which means one (or more) variable has a statistically significant relation to mpg.
+Looking at the coefficient table reveals that vehicle length and ground clearance appear to be these variables.
+This means that these variables likely affect mpg in some significant way.
-3. This linear model does **not** effectively predict the mpg of the MechaCar prototypes.
-This could be due to the small data set, or perhaps some other yet-to-be-determined factor (engine design, computer tuning, fuel type).
+3. Though a couple of variables show some statistical relationship to mpg, overall this linear model does **not** effectively predict the mpg of the MechaCar prototypes.
+This could be due to the small data set, or perhaps some other yet-to-be-determined factor.

 ### Summary & Recommendations